Mark Poko

 Of course, agents and LLM’s are exceptionally confident and are there to please.
 So the first thing I always do is read through the summary as best as I can and try and pressure test it.
 The first draft brought together 11 sections of content plus references.
 That’s overwhelming as someone who’s just trying to dip there toes and learn more.
 For me, the most effective sections that were produced were:

 From there, I added one more prompt because I was overwhelmed, and asked claude to simplify things as much as possible and provide learning resources.
-The result was learning cdp, which was honestly more effective then anything else.
+The result was learning cdp, which was honestly more effective than anything else.

-Was it useful #
+Was it useful? #

-This exercise got me closer to material much faster then I could have without claude.
+This exercise got me closer to material much faster than I could have without claude.
 The prompt I provided was too broad and I ended up with about 500 lines of text that took me another hour or so to read through.
 The links it provided were the most valuable aspect as it got me closer to where I wanted to be.
 It’s almost like I created a wikipedia article on the subject that’s complete vibes.
 So overall, yes it was useful in getting me material faster.
 No, I still do not have a confident answer on how to collect better performance metrics from chromium.
 What I do have is guided material I can use to spin up experiments to dig deeper!
 Which leads well into how I use claude to experiment and learn!

 What’s changed #